 The lengthy wait is to nurture our faith until he sends down the best

-I’ve seen duaas become a reality with medical treatment
+I’ve seen duaas become a reality with long-sought treatment

-And my heart is overtaken by sheer astonishment
+And my heart is overtaken by complete astonishment

 Assistance comes from none